mikkosyrja/kuxaku/README.md

 - ast343de430.bsp (Asteroid Belt)
 - jup310.bsp (Jupiter and its moons)
 - sat427.bsp (Saturn and its moons)
+- ura111.bsp (Uranus and its moons)
+- nep081.bsp (Neptune and its moons)

 Some files contain ephemerides data only until year 2050 and The Expanse happens in 2350.
 So, we have to cheat a little.
 Python script subtracts 330 years and uses 2020 locations for all Solar System objects in 2350.